gomorpheus/morpheus-docs/infrastructure/clusters/docker.rst

     Configure volumes for Docker Host
    NETWORKS
-    Select the network for Docker Master & Worker VM's User Config
+    Select the network for Docker Master & Worker VM's NUMBER OF HOSTS
+    Specify the number of hosts to be created
+   User Config
      CREATE YOUR USER
        Select to create your user on provisioned hosts (requires Linux user config in |morpheus| User Profile)